 Your application will be screened by a Human Resources Officer and you will receive a response within one month of MSF receiving your application.

-If we think that your skills and experience match our requirements, you will be invited to attend an interview at the MSF London office.
+If we think that your skills and experience match our requirements, you will be invited to attend a competency based interview at the MSF London office.

 The interview will last for approximately one hour.
 You will be expected to bring the following documents: